 Like everyone, running the business and servicing our clients through the COVID19 pandemic has probably been the biggest challenge.
 On top of that, we launched our new brand under Centrepoint in January 2020.
 So, there were additional complications with being a new licensee and getting ourselves set up on that front.
 I think we’ve done pretty well though, particularly with the working from home requirements.
-We moved wasn’t already online to digital, so we were able to continue pretty seamlessly.
+We had already moved most systems online, so we were able to continue pretty seamlessly.

 Even though it was a disruption, it did help to speed up the creation of efficiencies in the business.
 Things like digital forms and video appointments which were nice to have before COVID have quickly become an essential part of the business.